barmiel4/AsteroidHunterGame/README.md

-# AsteroidHunter - Unreal Engine 5
+# Asteroid Hunter - Unreal Engine 5

 ## Idea Origin
 The project is a severe upgrade of the tutorial from the book.
-Later it was used during the Game Developement workshops in 2020 that I hosted in my High School, to teach students the basics of game developement.
+Later I used it during the Game Developement workshops in 2020 that I hosted in my High School, to teach students the basics of game developement.

 Number of mechanics were added, such as:
 * Smoother player's ship movement